Tech-with-Gaming/Guess-The-Number-/README.md

 # Guess The Number

-A simple Guess The Number Game made in C#.
+A simple Guess The Number Game made in C# and using the .NET Framework.
 Feel Free to Copy and Modify the Code.